Is Your Favorite Player Overperforming? How to Spot Regression in Baseball

 - Buy low: Target hitters with xNUT higher than NUT, especially those with BABIPs below .250.
 They're making great contact and getting nothing for it.
 The breakout is coming.

-- Hold steady: If NUT and xNUT are aligned and the verdict says "Production is earned," you can trust the stats.
+- Hold steady: If NUT and xNUT are aligned and the verdict says "Stats match contact quality," you can trust the stats.
 This player is who the numbers say he is.

 - Don't panic on pitchers: A starter with a high ERA but low FIP and low xNUT is not broken.
-He's unlucky.
-Give him time β or trade for him in your league before his ERA corrects.
+He's underperforming his skill level.
+Give him time — or trade for him in your league before his ERA corrects.

 When Regression Doesn't Apply